-- 1. Fulfills all college entrance requirements. - Satisfactorily completes a prescribed two-year technical program (specific courses identified in information pertaining to specific degree), including 15 semester hours of college level, academic transfer courses drawn from the following categories: - Humanities / Fine Arts - Social / Behavioral Science - Natural Science and Math - 3.
+- 1. Fulfills all college entrance requirements. - 2.
+Satisfactorily completes a prescribed two-year technical program (specific courses identified in information pertaining to specific degree), including 15 semester hours of college level, academic transfer courses drawn from the following categories: - Language, Philosophy, and Culture or Creative Arts - Social / Behavioral Science - Natural Science and Math - 3.
 Completes a minimum of 25% of the semester credit hours required for the A.A.S. degree at Cisco College. - 4.
 Makes a minimum GPA of 2.0 ('C' average) on all work needed for graduation. - 5.
 Satisfactorily settles all business accounts. - 6.
 Meets all Texas Success Initiative requirements.